MyHubAlex/feathers-guide/offline/filtering.md

 > **ProTip** The before record is read just one per mutation, not once per client.

+> **ProTip** The before and current record contents are always checked on the client as there is negligible performance impact.

 Database `get` calls are usually fast.
 The before record contents may still be cached and quickly available.
 This extra `get` may not impose an excessive extra load on the server,